Navigating a Steep Learning Curve

 5. Software updates

-Regular updates are necessary now more than ever as the pace of technology change continues to increase, meaning your software and hardware require regular maintenance to keep the system running smoothly, keeping workers productive and avoiding security vulnerabilities.
+Regular updates are necessary now more than ever as the pace of technology change continues to increase.
+Software and hardware requires regular maintenance to keep systems running smoothly.
+Therefore, keeping workers productive and avoiding security vulnerabilities.

 Remote monitoring services can also automate many key software updates on your systems.
-Managed network services ensure your system is consistently as powerful and up to date as possible.
+Managed network services ensure your systems are up to date as possible.